 - Our Workforce Engagement Program offers an approach in which individuals can confidentially report workplace-related grievances to facility management via worker surveys, interviews and messaging applications.

 - Our Workplace Cooperation Program provides training for workers and management on how to improve industrial relations, with an emphasis on how to develop and implement grievance mechanisms.
-Our goal is to deliver this program to 200 facilities by 2020; as of the end of 2019, we had reached 182 facilities.
+Our goal is to deliver this program to 200 facilities by 2020; as of the end of 2020, we had reached 184 facilities.
 We assess grievances raised via this program, including the amount of time taken to remediate, channels used and outcomes.
+As of 2020, through the grievance channels developed as result of this program, a total of 22,800 grievances were raised, with 92% of the total grievances resolved so far.

 - Our Assessment and Remediation program evaluates the efficacy and use of grievance mechanisms.
 Our Supplier Sustainability team provides contact information to workers in the facilities from which we source, so they are able to reach out to Gap Inc. directly if there are issues that require our attention.